bugOpsX/Software-Engineering/README.md

-## This Repo has been created to Introduction to GIT
+## This Repo has been created for Introduction to GIT

 > Contains a simple calculator program.